openjdk/panama-foreign/README.md

 About the panama-foreign repository
 ===================
-This repository houses three main branches:
+This repository houses two main branches:
-- **foreign-memaccess**: Contains the developement of the foreign memory access API for [JEP 370](https://openjdk.java.net/jeps/370), which can be used to interact with different kinds of memory resources, including so-called off-heap or native memory.
-More information on how to use the foreign memory access API can be found [here](doc/panama_memaccess.md).
-- **foreign-abi**: Contains the developement of the foreign linker API for [JEP 389](https://openjdk.java.net/jeps/389), which can be used to call native code in a .dll/.so/.dylib, or to create a native function pointer to a Java method which can be passed to code in a native library.
-More information on how to use the foreign linker API can be found [here](doc/panama_ffi.md).
+- **foreign-memaccess+abi**: Contains the developement of both the foreign memory access API ([JEP 393](https://openjdk.java.net/jeps/393)) and the foreign linker API ([JEP 389](https://openjdk.java.net/jeps/389)).
+The former can be used to interact with different kinds of memory resources, including so-called off-heap or native memory.
+The latter can be used to call native code in a .dll/.so/.dylib, or to create a native function pointer to a Java method which can be passed to code in a native library.
+More information on how to use the memory access API and foreign linker API can be found [here](doc/panama_ffi.md) and [here](doc/panama_memaccess.md), respectively.
 - **foreign-jextract**: Contains the development of an API to parse native headers, which can be used to create an abstract representation (declarations) from a C header file.
 This branch also provides an accompanying extraction tool (jextract), which is built on top of the API, and can be used to generate Java bindings to access functions and/or structs in a native library described by a given header file.
 More information on how to use the jextract tool can be found [here](doc/panama_jextract.md).

-The foreign-jextract branch depends on the foreign-abi branch, which in turn depends on the foreign-memaccess branch.
+The foreign-jextract branch depends on the foreign-memaccess+abi branch, which in turn depends on the master branch (which is kept periodically in sync with jdk/jdk).
 As such, the foreign-jextract branch is the most complete of the three and therefore the default branch of this repository.

 Building notes
 ===================